 This body is responsible for reconciling differing positions among the relevant ministries.
-Each relevant ministry holds authority and responsibility in its respective area, and as chair, the MOTIE minister resolves matters lacking consensus.
+Each relevant ministry holds authority and responsibility in its respective area, and as chair, the MOTIE Minister resolves issues that lack consensus.
 This group is only believed to have met officially in April 2018 but conducts meetings via document circulation.

 Within the Committee, a technical group consisting of experts from relevant ministries also gathers to discuss specific issues; for example, to discuss mitigation measures following the detection of unapproved GE canola.
 The technical committee meets six times a year and follows the status of risk assessments and consultation reviews.

-Due to the COVID pandemic, the technical committee has convened virtually.
+iv.
 Political and Social Influence

 Regulatory decisions related to agricultural biotechnology are influenced by political pressure, mostly from anti-biotech NGOs, some of which are appointed to the government's food safety and biotechnology risk review committees.
-These groups use their positions to encourage strict government policies on the use of biotechnology, such as the draft revision to the Food Sanitation Act to require GE labeling and the LMO Act revision.
+These groups use their positions to encourage strict government policies on the use of biotechnology, such as the draft revision to the Food Sanitation Act to require GE labeling and the LMO Act revision and blocking approval of GE potatoes.